 This design helps crews achieve a more consistent scrape on uneven surfaces without slowing down or risking damage.
 It also reduces the shock load transferred to the truck and plow when an obstacle is hit, which contributes to longer equipment life.

-For sidewalk and mixed-surface work, the sectional blade is the core reason the RazorBack performs differently than conventional straight or wing plows.
+For parking lots and mixed-surface work, the sectional blade is the core reason the RazorBack performs differently than conventional straight or wing plows.

 Key Specs and Configurations for the Arctic RazorBack Full Kit

 The Arctic RazorBack Full Kit is built as a heavy-duty, truck-mounted plow system meant for commercial use, not light residential work.
-Its size and configuration are designed to balance coverage, control, and durability when working on sidewalks, crossings, and open paved areas.
+Its size and configuration are designed to balance coverage, control, and durability when working on parking lots, crossings, and open paved areas.

 At a high level, the RazorBack offers:

-• Compatibility with common 3/4-ton to 2-ton pickup trucks
+- Compatibility with common 3/4-ton to 1-ton pickup trucks

 Typical configurations include: